Benjovengo/SmartLuxury/docs/SellingContract.md

 sellingContract.list(id, purchasePrice)
 ```

-- where `id` is an unsigned integer (for example, 15) representing the token id
+- where `id` is an unsigned integer (for example, 15) representing the token id,
-- where `purchasePrice` is an unsigned integer (for example, 105) representing the price of the item in _hundredths of ETH_
+- and `purchasePrice` is an unsigned integer (for example, 105) representing the price of the item in _hundredths of ETH_

 ##### Notes

-After the completio of the listing operation, an event the event `productListed(true)` is emitted.
+After the completio of the listing operation, the event `productListed(true)` is emitted.

 #### `approveTransfer(uint256 _nftID)`